 Dropping a class can reduce your Pell Grant and could also impact your future loan level.
-Loan recipients who drop below half-time will enter their loan grace period.
-Dropping a class can also create Satisfactory Academic Progress (SAP) problems and you might not be eligible for any future financial aid assistance.
+Loan recipients who drop below half-time will begin their loan grace period.
+Dropping a class can also create Satisfactory Academic Progress (SAP) problems, and you might not be eligible for any future financial aid assistance.

-How do I know if my loan funds have been received and deposited into my student account?
+How do I know if my loan funds have been deposited into my student account?

 You should check your student account using the Online Services feature on the WCJC website.
 Information will not be released via telephone due to privacy laws.
 Loan funds will be deposited into your student account electronically.
 Check your Disclosure Statement to determine when funds will be sent to the college.
 The Business Office will deduct what you owe for tuition, fees and books and the balance will be mailed to you.
-You are responsible for maintaining a current, valid address with the Registrar's Office.
+You are responsible for maintaining a current, valid address with Office of Admissions and Registration.